Perspective | How to set (and stick to) a vacation budget

 “By doing this, we determined that a Eurail Pass would be a good idea, so we bought them on sale,” she says.
 “We were able to book flights on days that were cheaper.
 We got good prices on hotels.
 And we made the best use of our reward points.”

 How much should you set aside for travel?
-About a quarter of Americans save 5 to 10 percent of their monthly income, according to a Harris Poll on vacation spending conducted for CIT Bank last year.
-One-third set aside less than 5 percent of their income for vacation, and more than a third don’t save at all.
+About a quarter of Americans save 5 to 10 percent of their monthly income for vacations, according to a Harris Poll on vacation spending conducted for CIT Bank last year.
+One-third set aside less than 5 percent of their income for vacations, and more than a third don’t save at all.

 Lopez describes the process — particularly the negotiations with her friends — as “excruciating” but well worth it.
 They had to agree on destinations, hotels, fares and how much they wanted to spend.